Coal Glen mine disaster: Response and effects

 Federal and state investigators and the management of the Carolina Coal Company all sought to discover the cause of the explosions.
 Bureau of Mines investigators determined that the explosions were caused by a blasting charge.
 Two charges had been set, and one failed to fully detonate.
 The single functional charge was not strong enough to collapse the coal rock; it instead blew out the contents of the drill hole in which it had been placed and scattered dust that was subsequently ignited.
 The state investigation was conducted by the office of the Commissioner of Labor, which was responsible for all mine inspections in the state.
 The state affirmed the conclusions of the federal investigation while further stating that the blasting charges had been improperly placed in violation of the state's mining regulations.
-Carolina Coal Company board member Bion Butler did not believe that gas was related to the blast.
+Carolina Coal Company board member Bion Butler did not believe that gas was a factor in the blast.

 Due to the deaths from the disaster, the adult population of Coal Glen shrunk by about half, while 38 women were widowed and 79 children were rendered fatherless.
 McLean asked the public to raise $35,000 in relief funds and requested the American Red Cross to provide assistance to victims.
 Upset with this limited response, a delegation from the city of Sanford went to Raleigh to meet with him, and convinced him to appoint a committee to coordinate a statewide fundraising campaign and offer advice to the Red Cross.
 John R. McQueen, the president of the Carolina Coal Company, placed the corporation into receivership and arranged for payouts to the impacted families.
 No lawsuits were filed against the company in connection to the disaster.

 Legacy

 The Coal Glen mine explosion was the deadliest industrial disaster in North Carolina history.
 In part due to the disaster, the North Carolina General Assembly passed a workers' compensation law in 1929 with the encouragement of the Department of Labor.
 The Carolina Coal Company went bankrupt in 1930, but the mine was reopened in 1943 and remained in operation until 1953.
 The shaft was later flooded by the Deep River, and the mine entrance sits on land owned by the General Timber Corporation.
-A historical marker commemorating the event was dedicated in 2017 at U.S. 15-501 and Walter Bright Road.
+A state historical marker commemorating the event was dedicated in 2017 at US 15/US 501 and Walter Bright Road.
+In April 2025, the Heart of Deep River Historical Society presented an exhibition about the disaster at Cumnock Union Church.